-Most Americans are better today than ever.
-It’s an easy fact to verify, but to say it these days is to risk being arrested by the crop cancellation police.
-It flies in the face of a fundamental belief behind progressive policies – that only the rich in America have never been so good.
+Most Americans are better off today than ever.
+It’s an easy fact to verify, but to say it these days is to risk being arrested by the cancellation culture police.
+This flies in the face of a fundamental belief behind progressive policies that only the rich in America have never been so good.
 This simple belief, however, is wrong.

 In the progressive narrative, the standard of living of almost all Americans, except for a tiny percentage, has been stagnant for decades.
 This is supposedly because most of the national income gains have gone to corporate profits at the expense of labor compensation.
 The increase in productivity growth since the early 1970s is believed to be primarily driven by profits, meaning employers have exploited employees.

 The solution?
 Wealth must be redistributed by taxing high-income businesses and households, and the government must provide more support to low-income households.
 This is nothing new.
 Indeed, the claim that most Americans are struggling has given rise to many social safety nets, including Unemployment Insurance, Social Security, Medicare, Medicaid, SNAP (food stamps), and Obamacare.

 Let us give credit to the credit: the progressives have made a lot of progress.
 But that is never enough for them.
 It should be.
 The belief in stagnation is based on myths.

 Myth n Â° 1: the productivity / wage gap.
 Progressives, notably at the Economic Policy Institute in Washington, say that the gap between productivity and inflation-adjusted hourly compensation has widened since the mid-1970s.
 However, this calculation deflates compensation. hourly with the consumer price index, long recognized as skewed upward.
 This deceptively weighs on actual hourly compensation.
 The gap is narrowed using the personal consumption expenditure deflator, a more precise measure of consumer prices.